OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 If your add-in calls any of these APIs, you should adopt NAA and migrate to using Entra ID tokens to access Microsoft Graph instead.

-Also, We'll provide tooling via PowerShell for Microsoft 365 administrators in October 2024 to turn legacy Exchange tokens on or off in your tenant.
+We'll provide tooling via PowerShell for Microsoft 365 administrators in October 2024 to turn legacy Exchange tokens on or off in your tenant.
 This will allow you to test if any add-ins are using Exchange tokens.
 We'll provide more information when the tooling is ready in this FAQ.

 ### Which Outlook add-ins are in scope?

-Many of our most important add-ins are in scope.
+Many major add-ins are in scope.
 If your add-in is using EWS or Outlook REST to access Exchange Online resources, it almost certainly needs to migrate off of legacy Outlook tokens to NAA.
 If your add-in is for Exchange on-premises only (for example, Exchange 2019), it is not affected by this announcement.

 ### What will happen to my Outlook add-ins if I don't migrate to NAA?